Right to Information

 1. CMLRE Research Advisory Committee (RAC): Assessing ongoing research activities one in six months

-4. CMLRE Official Language Implementation Committee: The committee regularly reviews the progress made in the use of HIndi for official puposes
+3. CMLRE Official Language Implementation Committee: The committee regularly reviews the progress made in the use of Hindi for official purposes

-6. Verification committee: Physical verification of equipments assets and their performance
+5. Verification committee: Physical verification of equipments, assets and their performance

 1.8 Directory of the officers and employees of the Department